 Contributing Editor Sheila Ngoc Pham gives an encompassing look at graphic novels by Vietnamese diasporic comic artists/memoirists from different countries—Thi Bui and GB Tran in the U.S., Clement Baloup and Marcelino Truong in France, and Matt Huynh in Australia.

-If we think of comics as a kind of ‘diagnostic tool’, it’s intriguing to consider the many works by Việt kiều artists and what they might reveal about our ailments.
+If we are to think of comics as a kind of ‘diagnostic tool’, it’s intriguing to consider the many works by Việt kiều artists and what they might reveal about our ailments.
 These works are important contributions to the growing canon of Vietnamese diaspora works, with comics sitting right at the intersection of both literature and art.
 The growing collection now available in English includes: Vietnamerica by GB Tran (2010); Ma by Matt Huynh (2013); Such a Lovely Little War by Marcelino Truong (2016); The Best We Could Do by Thi Bui (2017); Saigon Calling by Marcelino Truong (2017), Vietnamese Memories: Leaving Saigon (2018) and Vietnamese Memories 2: Little Saigon by Clément Baloup (2018).

 Comics are almost always about memory, about looking back, about making sense of the past.

 Tran and Bui are Vietnamese Americans and their books focus on their family histories in both Vietnam and America.
-Huynh is a Vietnamese Australian now living in the United States, and Ma focuses on a family in a refugee camp off the coast of Malaysia after the war.
+Huynh is a Vietnamese Australian who now lives in the United States, and Ma focuses on a family in a refugee camp off the coast of Malaysia after the war.
 Meanwhile Truong’s memoirs are about growing up in the ’60s and ’70s in Saigon and London, among other places.
 His books were originally published in French with the titles Une si jolie petite guerre (2012) and Give Peace a Chance (2015).
 Baloup is a French comic artist and, like Truong, has a Vietnamese father.
-He reveals a bit of this personal history but otherwise opts for reportage of the Việt kiều in France in his first volume, and the Việt kiều in the United States in his second volume.
+He reveals a bit of this personal history at the start but otherwise opts for reportage of the Việt kiều in France in his first volume, and the Việt kiều in the United States in his second volume.
 Baloup’s first two books in his ongoing series about the Vietnamese diaspora around the world were originally published in French with the titles Quitter Saigon, mémoires de Viet Kieu tome 1 (2013) and Little Saigon, mémoires de Viet Kieu tome 2 (2016).

-All of these works span the turbulent last century of Vietnamese and world history, complementary as well as overlapping.
-The story begins with French colonial administration and the struggle for independence, through to life during the war and thereafter—when we became refugees, migrants, transnationals, travelers.
+All of these works span the turbulent last century of Vietnamese and world history, the stories being complementary as well as overlapping.
+It begins with French colonial administration and the struggle for independence, through to life during the war and thereafter—when we became refugees, migrants, transnationals, travelers.
 One important aspect found across all the books is the attempt to engage with the broader political and historical contexts which shaped the immediate lives of individuals and their families.
 Each work tries to solve what Bui describes in the preface to her book as “the storytelling problem of how to present history in a way that is human and relatable and not oversimplified.”

 As it turns out, it’s a problem comics can solve.
 Comics are a form in which the narrator can look both backwards and forwards simultaneously while straddling perspectives, nations, continents, and eras—all while describing past events that are necessarily fragmented and imperfectly recalled.
 Our fraught histories are pieced together from oft-repeated stories, overheard fragments, conversations, mysteries, scarce artefacts, first- and second-hand accounts.
-Reconciling with the past is a struggle when we exist so far from the epicenter, shouldering the burden of family sacrifices.
+Reconciling with the past is a struggle when we exist so far from the epicenter, often shouldering the burden of family sacrifices.
 This is a familiar state for many of us as we examine our diasporic identities at close quarters, and struggle to view it as a coherent whole.
 One reason for this is what Tran writes in Vietnamerica:

 My family’s unwillingness to share the most basic facts was as much to blame as my decades of disinterest and insensitivity.